Evaluation of the Next Generation Accountable Care Organization Model

 Problem

-CMS wanted to know if an innovative cost-cutting program was working.
+CMS wanted to determine whether an innovative cost-cutting model was working.

 Solution